 7 Facts You Didn’t Know About Your Memory & Knowledge Retention

-- After one hour, people retain less than half of the information presented.
-Using mini-quizzes after a learning session can help to connect the information you want to retain to a fun, flexible and interactive method which helps to apprehend it.
+After one hour, people retain less than half of the information presented.
+Using mini-quizzes after a learning session can help to connect the information you want to retain to a fun, flexible, and interactive method that helps to apprehend it.

 Improving Knowledge Retention, How To Do It

 Create Bite-sized Learning Objectives